rhubarbwu/SchedJulia/README.md

   ...
   ```

-- **Note**: Follow the above templates or supplied example files as closely as possible, and do not include newlines at the end of the files.
+- Follow the format of the above templates or example files closely, and do not include newlines at the end of the files.

 ## Usage